-The short to ground detection status is indicated by two bits:
+The short detection status is indicated by two bits:

-Status Description Range Comment S2GA These bits identify a short to GND condition on 0 / 1 0: No short S2GB coil A and coil B persisting for multiple chopper condition cycles.
+Status Description Range Comment S2GA These bits identify a short to GND condition on 0 / 1 0: No short detected.
+S2GB coil A and coil B persisting for multiple chopper 1: Short condition cycles.
 The bits are cleared when the MOSFETs detected. are disabled.
-1: Short condition detected.
+For TMC262C, a short detected on the low-side also is signaled by these bits.

 An overload condition on the high-side MOSFET ("short to GND") is detected by monitoring the coil voltage during the high-side on phase.
-Under normal conditions, the high-side power MOSFET reaches the bridge supply voltage minus a small voltage drop during the on phase.
+Under normal conditions, the high-side power MOSFET reaches the bridge supply voltage minus a small voltage drop during the on-phase.
 If the bridge is overloaded, the voltage cannot rise to the detection level within the time defined by the internal detection delay setting.
 When an overload is detected, the bridge is switched off.
 The short to GND detection delay needs to be adjusted for the slope time, because it must be longer than slope, but should not be unnecessarily long.